So many things have changed since the beginning

 - Annihilation, Annihilation: Conquest, and the revival of Marvel's cosmic line by Dan Abnett and Andy Lanning through Nova, Guardians of the Galaxy, and War of Kings.

 - Greg Rucka's Batwoman, wildly popular, and with much critical acclaim, due to its psychological storyline and surreal artwork.
-She's also arguably the most popular LBGT character in comics history.
+She's the most popular LBGT character in comics history.

 - Irredeemable, Mark Waid's deconstruction of The Cape with Superman's Captain Ersatz the Plutonian shows what would happen if the former had a Face-Heel Turn.